 As we mentioned earlier in the week, Seattle was a total blast (details here) to explore with Casey & Finn!
 But since Matt and I are both off for the summer, we stayed out west a little longer than our weekend in Seattle.
 As Casey and Finn boarded a plane back to Chicago, Matt and I rented a car and drove Highway 101 along the Oregon and California coast until we arrived at our final destination– San Francisco!

 The trip was absolutely AH-MAZING, and I feel like I have soooo much to share, especially since we were both first-timers to the PNW + San Francisco.
-Today’s recap focuses on our San Francisco adventures, but I wrote a bonus post for tomorrow that will highlight the most stunning views we have ever seen thanks to our travels down Highway 101.
-Tune in tomorrow morning (same time, same place) to get the scoop on our road trip.
-For now, let’s chat all things San Francisco, shall we?
+Today’s recap focuses on our San Francisco adventures, but I wrote a bonus post that highlights the most stunning views we have ever seen thanks to our travels down Highway 101.
+You can check it out here.

 We actually arrived to SF earlier than we thought we were going to, so we immediately headed out to check off one of Matt’s “points of interests”.
 Matt is a big sports fan and loves to check out new stadiums, so he was pumped that were able to check out a Giant’s game while we were in town.
 Here’s a play by play of our time in SF: